Each capsule contains 63 micrograms of glycopyrronium bromide equivalent to 50 micrograms of glycopyrronium.

 Glycopyrronium was not teratogenic in rats or rabbits following inhalation administration.
 Fertility and pre- and post-natal development were not affected in rats.
 Glycopyrronium bromide and its metabolites did not significantly cross the placental barrier of pregnant mice, rabbits and dogs.
 Glycopyrronium bromide (including its metabolites) was excreted into the milk of lactating rats and reached up to 10-fold higher concentrations in the milk than in the blood of the dam.

 Genotoxicity studies did not reveal any mutagenic or clastogenic potential for glycopyrronium bromide.
-Carcinogenicity studies in transgenic mice using oral administration and in rats using inhalation administration revealed no evidence of carcinogenicity at systemic exposures (AUC) of approximately 53-fold higher in mice and 75-fold higher in rats than the maximum recommended dose of 50 μg once-daily for humans.
+Carcinogenicity studies in transgenic mice using oral administration and in rats using inhalation administration revealed no evidence of carcinogenicity at systemic exposures (AUC) of approximately 53-fold higher in mice and 75-fold higher in rats than the maximum recommended dose of 50 micrograms once daily for humans.

 Seebri Breezhaler is indicated as a once-daily maintenance bronchodilator treatment to relieve symptoms in adult patients with chronic obstructive pulmonary disease (COPD).

-The recommended dose is the inhalation of the content of one capsule once daily inhalation using the Seebri Breezhaler inhaler.
+Posology: The recommended dose is the inhalation of the content of one capsule once daily using the Seebri Breezhaler inhaler.

 Seebri Breezhaler is recommended to be administered, at the same time of the day each day.
 If a dose is missed, the next dose should be taken as soon as possible.
 Patients should be instructed not to take more than one dose in a day.

-Special population: Elderly population: Seebri Breezhaler can be used at the recommended dose in elderly patients (75 years of age and older) (see ADVERSE DRUG REACTION).
+Special populations: Elderly population: Seebri Breezhaler can be used at the recommended dose in elderly patients (75 years of age and older) (see Adverse Reactions).

-Renal Impairment: Seebri Breezhaler can be used at the recommended dose in patients with mild to moderate renal impairment.
-In patients with severe renal impairment or end-stage renal disease requiring dialysis Seebri Breezhaler should be used only if the expected benefit outweighs the potential risk (see Pharmacology: PHARMACOKINETICS under Actions and PRECAUTIONS).
+Renal impairment: Seebri Breezhaler can be used at the recommended dose in patients with mild to moderate renal impairment.
+In patients with severe renal impairment or end-stage renal disease requiring dialysis Seebri Breezhaler should be used only if the expected benefit outweighs the potential risk since the systemic exposure to glycopyrronium may be increased in this population (see Precautions and Pharmacology: Pharmacokinetics under Actions).

-Hepatic Impairment: No studies have been conducted in patients with hepatic impairment.
+Hepatic impairment: No studies have been conducted in patients with hepatic impairment.
 Glycopyrronium is predominantly cleared by renal excretion and therefore no major increase in exposure is expected in patients with hepatic impairment.
+No dose adjustment is required in patients with hepatic impairment.

 Method of administration: For inhalation use only.

-The capsules must be administered only using the Seebri Breezhaler inhaler (see INSTRUCTION FOR USE AND HANDLING under Cautions for Usage).
+The capsules must be administered only using the Seebri Breezhaler inhaler (see Special precautions for disposal and other handling under Cautions for Usage).

 The capsules must not be swallowed.

-Patients should be instructed on how to administer the product correctly.
-Patients who do not experience improvement in breathing should be asked if they are swallowing the medicine rather than inhaling it.
+Patients should be instructed on how to administer the medicinal product correctly.
+Patients who do not experience improvement in breathing should be asked if they are swallowing the medicinal product rather than inhaling it.

-For instructions on use of The medicinal product before administration, see INSTRUCTIONS FOR USE AND HANDLING under Cautions for Usage.
+For instructions on use of the medicinal product before administration, see Special precautions for disposal and other handling under Cautions for Usage.

 High doses of glycopyrronium may lead to anticholinergic signs and symptoms for which symptomatic treatment may be indicated.